- Certain System Preference panes have missing icons when accessed via Alfred

 6-Apply the image

-Appearance.prefPane selected, choose File > Get Info (⌘I), click the white file icon at the top of the window, and hit ⌘V to paste the copied image.
+Appearance.prefPane selected, choose File > Get Info (⌘I), single-click the white file icon at the top of the window, and hit ⌘V to paste the copied image.

 7-Restart Finder and Dock